-• Undercut door casings and jambs.
+Undercut door casings and jambs.
 Remove any existing base, shoe mold or doorway thresholds.
 These items can be replaced after installation.
-When undercutting door casings the installer should confirm there is the recommended expansion space.
-The floor must have 1/16" clearance under the door casing to be able to float freely without vertical restriction (Floating installations).
+When undercutting door casings, include the recommended expansion space.
+The floor must have 1/16[°] clearance under the door casing to be able to float freely without vertical restriction (Floating installations).